bconf-lang/bconf/SPEC.md

 -   Whitespace refers to spaces and/or tabs
 -   bconf is case-sensitive, so `key` is different from `Key`
 -   Values are not hoisted; variables, imports, etc., must be declared before they are used.
+-   The root of the document is always an object

 Key Terms: